GabeMillikan/Wizard101Trivia/README.md

 # Will I get banned?
 Unlikely, but I won't make any guarantees.
 From Kingsisle's perspective, you're just pressing ctrl-c, then choosing an answer.
 It will be difficult for them to distinguish between this program and just Googling the answers. **If you enable "Automatically copy selected text", then the program will press ctrl-c 20 times every second**.
 It's entirely possible for KI to detect this, so I give you fair warning.
 I don't think that they *will* do anything about it though, since it's probably not worth their time.
 If you want to be extra cautious, then disable the option and just manually copy the question yourself.

-# Supported Quizzes (as of October 31, 2021)
+#Supported Quizzes
-## There may be some missing answers, please message me and let me know so I can add them!
+##There may be some missing answers, please message me and let me know so I can add them!
 - Advanced Spelling
 - American Presidents
 - Ancient Egypt